nabeelio/QuantConnectDockerExample/QuantConnect.Algorithm.CSharp/README.md

 3. Edit the `config.json` file (your algorithm file, the API key)
 4. Compile and run with Docker:

+```bash
+docker build -t quantconnect:latest .
+docker run quantconnect:latest
+```

+---

-!!
-NOTE ABOUT THE MASTER BRANCH
+## NOTE ABOUT THE MASTER BRANCH

 This clones the master branch.
 This makes me nervous, since it seems QuantConnect stopped tagging in 2017.
-As of this repo, the latest commit is c82ad86.
+As of this repo, the latest commit is `c82ad86`, which is what the container checks out.
 The main reason I'm locking to this is so the `Algorithm.CSharp.csproj` file doesn't get out of date.
 If you update the master branch, just make sure the csproj file is updated and your code files are added to it

-### Build and run:

-```bash
-docker build -t quantconnect:latest .
-docker run quantconnect:latest
-```